flyxyz123/av_dev/README.md

 # video

-on the video receiver side computer (display the video onto big screen, not the computer on the car)
+on the video receiver side computer (display the video onto big screen, not the computer on the car):
 ```sh
 # default 3 cameras
 ./prototyp_1/video_receiver/ssh_ffmpeg_mpv.sh